Looking for some long weekend trips from San Francisco? You’re in luck, neighbor! I’ve got 25 fantastic ideas for you!

 19 | Palm Springs

 I’ve been wanting to check out Palm Springs for so long I can’t even remember when my initial obsession began.
 With all the colors, it just looks so instagram-worthy!
 Want some awesome desert views?
 Take the Palm Springs Aerial Tramway.
 Looking for something a bit weird?
 Head to the cabezon dinosaurs (yes, they’re life size).
 There’s also lots of hiking and outdoor everything down here.
 Don’t miss the pink door and the Saguaro if you’re looking for that color like I am.
+AND if you have a few extra days, go check out Joshua Tree National Park!

 20 | Los Cabos